tarstutorials/vrsensorint/docs/_sources/content/m1/unity_orientation.rst.txt

 The camera system in Unity is very dependent on the application you desire to create.
 For instance, one project may involve having a player character serve as the main camera, while another may simply have a stationary overhead camera.
 Regardless of how you want to set up your camera system, Unity has the tools to help you do it.
 You can add a camera object by creating an empty object and attaching the "Camera" component to it.
 You can move this camera around in the scene to position it how you'd like, and can even see a pop-up when the camera is selected that shows its perspective.
 By default, Unity has a camera set up for you when you create a scene.
 In simple projects, the default camera is usually enough, but you may have to move it around to get it to your liking.

 Practice moving the camera around, and pressing the play button to see how changing the camera position affects the visuals of the game.
+A an in-depth description of the camera component can be found `here <https://docs.unity3d.com/Manual/class-Camera.html>`_.

 .. _to_physics:
 ^^^^^^^^^^^^^^^